-In accordance with the 2020/21 Code of Practice on Local Authority Accounting based on International Financial Reporting Standards (IFRS) for 2020/21 and the Accounting Codes of Practice published by the Chartered Institute of Public Finance and Accountancy (CIPFA), WYFRA has produced the Statement of Accounts 2020/21.
-As the Authority is funded by public money, it has a responsibility to ensure this money is used lawfully, effectively, efficiently and economically.
+In accordance with the 2021/22 Code of Practice on Local Authority Accounting based on International Financial Reporting Standards (IFRS) for 2021/22 and the Accounting Codes of Practice published by the Chartered Institute of Public Finance and Accountancy (CIPFA), WYFRA has produced the Statement of Accounts 2021/22 (the accounts are subject to final audit by Deloitte).
+As the Authority is funded by public money, it has a responsibility to ensure this money is used lawfully, effectively, efficiently, and economically.